cpeikert/Lol/README.md

     just writing your own applications, you don't need to install this library.

-  * The folder `challenges` contains code to generate and verify the (as yet unpublished) RLWE challenges.
-For now you can ignore this folder.
+  * The folder `challenges` contains code to generate and verify RLWE and RLWR challenges, which are described [here](https://web.eecs.umich.edu/~cpeikert/rlwe-challenges).

   * The folder `compiler` contains an unmaintained, primitive FHE compiler for Lol.
 Eventually, this will work in conjuction with